theocesar/theocesar/README.md

 # _Théo César_

-- 🔭 4th year computer science student at PUCPR.
+- 🔭 Bachelor of Computer Science at PUCPR (2021-2024)
-- 🔥 Fascinated by solving problems.
+- 🔥 Thrilled for problem-solving and always dedicated to continuous learning.
 - 📚 I'm currently learning more about back-end development and data science concepts.

 ## _Tech Stack_